Now connect your Android phone with Google Chromebook

-New Delhi, March 10 (IANS) Google has marked 10 years of Chromebooks by unveiling new features for Chrome OS (operating platform), including a new Phone Hub feature that connects an Android phone to a Chromebook.
+New Delhi: Google has marked 10 years of Chromebooks by unveiling new features for Chrome OS (operating platform), including a new Phone Hub feature that connects an Android phone to a Chromebook.

 Phone Hub will allow users to respond to messages, check phone's battery life and cellular signal, turn on its hotspot and even locate it from their Chromebooks.